MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/code-components-alm.md

 `pac pcf version --strategy manifest`

-Alternatively, to specify an exact value for the patch part (e.g. as part of an automated build pipeline) use:
+Alternatively, to specify an exact value for the patch part (for example, as part of an automated build pipeline) use:

 `pac pcf version --patchversion <PATCH VERSION>`